BuddhaBob/erasmus-sds/README.md

 Describe the role and responsibilities of each member of the team here.

 Iva Bacani (Product Owner) is responsible for:
+ - Creating and defining Product Backlog items
+ - Ordering the Product Backlog items
+ - Explaining the Product Backlog items to the rest of the team

 Hakan Duran (Scrum Master/Development team) is responsible for:
+ - Schedule the Scrum meetings
+ - Helping the team understand the Scrum framework, and what it entails
+ - Provide support to the Development team with the creation of increments of "Done"

 Dias Antayev and Tomas Taborda (Development Team) are responsible for:
+ - Provide a potencially releasable Increment of "Done" at the end of the Sprint
+ - Implementing the functionalities defined in the Sprint Backlog
+ - Testing the created product

 ## Communication strategies